-Question #3: “Is it allowed for the woman to put on make-up if she leaves her house wearing the hijaab?”
+Q: “Is it allowed for a woman to put on makeup if she leaves her house wearing hijaab?”

-Therefore, we firstly remind the women who suffer from this make-up.
-Then secondly, we remind the guardians of women such as a father or a husband or a brother, due to the fact that (the Prophet) (‘alayhi ssalaat wa ssalaam) said: ‘Everyone of you is a shepherd and everyone of you is responsible for his flock.
-So the man is a shepherd and he is responsible for his flock-’ to the end of the hadeeth.
-Thus, the Arabic or general proverb states: ‘The horse is from the horseman.’
-So you, the husband of the woman, it is not permissible for you to allow her to go out in this manner which puts to trial the middle-aged men, let alone the young men!
-And you, O man, O father, O brother, are supposed to be very jealous.
+Therefore, we firstly remind the women who are tried with this make-up.
+Then secondly, we remind the women’s guardians such as a father or husband or brother, as the Prophet ﷺ said: ‘Every one of you is a caretaker and every one of you is responsible for what is under his/her care.
+A man is a caretaker responsible for those under his care…’ etc. This is why the Arabic or common proverb states: ‘The horse is part of the horseman.’
+So you are the woman’s husband; it is not permissible for you to allow her to go out in this manner which tempts middle-aged men, let alone young men!
+You, O man, O father, O brother, are supposed have protective jealousy.
 Why?
-Because the Prophet (sallAllaahu ‘alayhi wa aalihi wa sallam) used to say: ‘A duyyooth will not enter Paradise.’
+Because the Prophet ﷺ used to say: ‘A duyyooth will not enter Paradise.’
 Why?
 Who is a duyyooth?
-He is the one who does not guard his womenfolk jealously.”
+He is the one who does not have protective jealousy for his womenfolk.”